 Many colleges and universities call themselves “military-friendly” and encourage both active-duty military and veterans to enroll.
 The question is, though, what does it really mean to be military-friendly?

-but haven’t made the wholesale changes and concerted effort to serve students from the military that would make it truly military-friendly.
+In some cases, students have enrolled in “military-friendly” schools only to find that its military students are just another group of students.
+Other schools have added some services to their offerings, but haven’t made the wholesale changes and concerted effort to serve students from the military that would make it truly military-friendly.
 The bottom line?
 Simply welcoming students who are using their military benefits isn’t enough.
 Colleges and universities need to focus on a few key priorities if they want to market themselves as a military-friendly institution.
 So, what are the signs that a school is really committed to serving the members of the armed services?